digitalideation/ba_222_gencg_h1801/docs/index.md

 ## Intro

 Welcome to the classes generative design @ HSLU / Digital Ideation.
 This is the main page for the class, you will find a list of resources available below as well as some other information to help with this 3 weeks workshop.
 It is advised to download / clone this repo at the beginning of the class and eventually keep it updated.
-All assignements / exercises should be done by students in their own private classroom repo.
+All assignments / exercises should be done by students in their own private classroom repo.

 ## Resources